seldon/scrapy/docs/topics/selectors.rst

     []

 So XPath ``//p[has-class("foo", "bar-baz")]`` is roughly equivalent to CSS ``p.foo.bar-baz``.
-Please note, that it is slower in most of the cases, because it's a pure-Python function that's invoked for every node in question whereas the CSS lookup is translated into XPath and thus runs more efficiently, so performance-wise its uses are limited to situations that are not easily
+Please note that it is slower in most of the cases, because it's a pure-Python function that's invoked for every node in question whereas the CSS lookup is translated into XPath and thus runs more efficiently, so performance-wise its uses are limited to situations that are not easily